J2Ski Canada J2Ski logo

 Snow unlikely

-Cloudy early, then light drizzle later.
+Cloudy first, fair then clear sky, light rain showers later.

 Bittersweet Ski Area Snow Report